Meet Our Providers

 Sarah Owens, MA

 Sarah is a doctoral student in UNC's Clinical Psychology program and one of the TAP Clinic's graduate practicum students for 2018-2019.
 Sarah has experience in the treatment of mood disorders, anxiety and stress, and adolescent substance abuse.
-She currently co-leads the Wednesday evening adult DBT group under the supervision of Dr. Byars.
+She currently co-leads the Emotional Resiliency Group under the supervision of Dr. Byars.
 During her time at UNC, Sarah has received training in Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), Motivational Enhancement Therapy/Cognitive Behavioral Therapy (MET/CBT) for substance abuse, Behavioral Parent Training, and Interpersonal Psychotherapy for Depressed Adolescents (IPT-A) with children, adolescents, and young adults.

 Maya Massing-Schaffer, MA

 Maya is a doctoral student in UNC’s Clinical Psychology program and one of the TAP Clinic’s graduate practicum students for 2019-2020.
 Maya has experience working with youth and families of adolescents experiencing suicidal thoughts and self-harm.
-She currently co-leads the Tuesday evening high school multi-family group with Nicole Turner, under the supervision of Dr. Carson-Wong.
+She currently co-leads the Monday evening high school multi-family group under the supervision of Dr. Ritschel.
 Her other graduate training experiences have included training in safety assessment and crisis management, cognitive behavioral therapy (CBT) for depression, anxiety and chronic pain, behavioral parent training, family therapy, and interpersonal psychotherapy for depressed adolescents (IPT-A) with children, adolescents, and their families.

 Jennifer Buchholz, MA

 Jen is a doctoral student in UNC's Clinical Psychology program and one of the TAP Clinic's graduate practicum students for 2019-2020.
 Her graduate training experiences have included exposure with response prevention (ERP) for anxiety disorders and OCD, cognitive-behavioral therapy (CBT) for depression and adjustment difficulties, and cognitive-behavioral couples therapy for relationship distress.
-She will soon begin co-leading the Adult DBT Group as well as the Emotional Resiliency group, under the supervision of Dr. Byars.
+She co-leads two of the Adult DBT Groups, under the supervision of Dr. Miller.

 Raelyn Loiselle, MA

 Raelyn is a doctoral student in UNC's Clinical Psychology program and one of the TAP Clinic's graduate practicum students for 2019-2020.
 Her graduate training experiences have included behavioral parent training for children with disruptive behavior disorders and autism spectrum disorders, cognitive behavioral therapy for anxiety and depression for children, adolescents, and adults, and diagnostic evaluations for autism spectrum disorders.
-She will soon begin co-leading the DBT-A Middle School Skills group with Becca Edwards-Powell on Wednesday evenings.
+She co-leads the DBT-High School Group with Dr. Mochrie on Thursday evenings.